GuardianUI/storycheck/examples/safe_create_account/story.md

-# Register a new ENS domain
+# Create a new Safe Account

-This use story walks through creating a new Safe account with 1 signer.
+This user story walks through creating a new Safe account with 1 signer.

 ## Prerequisites